joergmlpts/inat_photos/README.md

                         threshold used in clusters based on time of day --ssim_threshold SSIM_THRESHOLD
-                        structural similarity score threshold to accept candidates --bypass_cache, -b    do not use cached api responses even if they have not yet expired --captions, -c        save identifications as captions --recompute, -r       recompute already known associations for photos --logfile LOGFILE     write html logfile
+                        structural similarity score threshold to accept candidates --captions, -c        save identifications as captions --recompute, -r       recompute already known associations for photos --logfile LOGFILE     write html logfile